Hello everyone and welcome to Simple Steps to Debt-Free Living!

 We implemented the envelope system in April of 2014 and it has made so much of a difference in our finances.
 We used to see money in the bank and think “oh, we have money” and spend it, then find that things would pop up, like needing gas in the cars, and we would put it on the credit.
 That habit led to over $11,000 in credit card debt, not to mention the student loans I had from getting my master’s degree (about $12,000).
 We have tried different things like personal loans (none now thank goodness!), balance transfers, and even refinancing our home to pay off a personal loan!
 So if this sounds familiar to you, you are in good company.

 As of Valentine’s Day 2016 we owed about $3000 on a credit card, $4600 on the van we bought since we outgrew our old car, and $5600 on a student loan.
-Now in 2018 we have no credit card debt (although we still struggle with it from time to time!), no car payment and are working on the student loan.
-After that we will be DEBT FREE except for our house!! 😀
+In 2018 we had no credit card debt (although we still struggled with it from time to time!), no car payment and were working on the student loan.

 One of the things I have really found fascinating and have done extensive research on is ways of making extra money.
 We have really been able to make a dent in our debt through different side hustles and online adventures (such as freelance writing – who knew?) and I can’t wait to share all of that information with you as well.
+I also started a crochet blog in 2016 and it has become my full-time job!
 Join us on our adventure as we head toward a frugal and debt-free life!